 Planning a trip to Singapore may entail getting a visa as well.
 Of course, it matters from which country you are.
 According to Singapore’s visa policy, there are 34 countries whose citizens are exempt from getting a visa, and they can stay inside the country for periods that vary from 30 to 90 days, depending on the nationality.
-At the same time, 15 other nationalities are eligible for a Singapore e-visa which involves an online application process.
-All the rest of nationalities must visit the nearest Singaporean embassy and apply for a consular visa.
+At the same time, 15 other nationalities are eligible for a Singapore eVisa which involves an online application process.
+All the rest of the nationalities must visit the nearest Singaporean embassy and apply for a consular visa.

 If you want to learn in which category you are, you have two options.
-You can either look at the visa policy of Singapore, or, and we recommend that you can use iVisa Visa Checker as your option.
+You can either look at the visa policy of Singapore or, and we recommend that you can use iVisa Visa Checker as your option.
 It is a simple feature that will tell you what you need to know.
-All you have to do is select your nationality from the drag-down menu on the left and add Singapore in the menu on the right.
+All you have to do is select your nationality from the drag-down menu on the left and add Singapore to the menu on the right.
 The result will tell you whether or not you need a visa, and if you do, it will lay down your options.
-If you are eligible for a Singapore e-visa, you can apply on the spot.
+If you are eligible for a Singapore eVisa, you can apply on the spot.
 If not, you will be provided with a list of embassies where you can apply.

 Getting a Singapore visa from the embassy

-If you are neither visa exempt nor you qualify for an electronic visa, you need to go to the nearest embassy of Singapore and apply there.
+If you are neither visa-exempt nor you qualify for an electronic visa, you need to go to the nearest embassy of Singapore and apply there.
 What you should do is learn about the requirements before you get there.
 The internet can help you with that, but we recommend that you use the information you find online as a reference only.
 Not all of it is reliable.
 That is why you should call the embassy or the diplomatic mission itself and make your inquiries there.
 You will be given reliable information.

 Once you gather everything you are told you need, you can go and fill in your application.
 You will have to pay a fee and go over your file to make sure that everything is accurate.
 You submit it and then wait for your visa to be ready.